 People with a plant-based diet don’t need to miss out on anything

 What do you enjoy most about your work?

-A longer version of this interview will also be published on DUB, Utrecht University’s independent news site.
+A longer version of this article has been published on DUB, Utrecht University’s independent news site, featuring an interview with Mari Pitkänen.
 Visit their website for all the latest news and background information on our academic community.